Creative-Motion-Development/wp-plugin-assets-manager/readme.txt

 2. Assets manager

 == Changelog ==
+= 2.0.0 (03.10.2019) =
+* The interface has become more compact and friendly.
+* The speed and productivity of the editor is increased, it loads faster and does not freeze, as it was before.
+* Extended conditional logic has been added, now you can create complex conditions for disabling assets.
+* An additional mode has appeared to completely disable the plugin (you can disable not only scripts, but also stop executing plugin scripts).
+* Known bugs in the previous version are fixed.

 = 1.1.0 =
 * Added: Compatibility with Wordpress 4.2 - 5.x
 * Added: Multisite support